SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 reconstructing the history of Unix (@SpinellisUnix2017) and the source code of the Apollo Guidance Computer (@VirtualAGC).

-This document presents the first version of SWHAP, the ***SoftWare Heritage Acquisition Process*** to rescue, curate and illustrate landmark legacy software source code, a joint initiative of Software Heritage and the University of Pisa, in collaboration with UNESCO.
+This document presents the second version of SWHAP, the ***SoftWare Heritage Acquisition Process*** to rescue, curate and illustrate landmark legacy software source code, a joint initiative of Software Heritage and the University of Pisa, in collaboration with UNESCO.

+TBD: add Kat and Ken, and summary of enhancements.

 Section {@sec:processabs} provides an *abstract* view of SWHAP, its steps, documents and resources.
 No specific assumptions on the *tools, platforms and